Qinyang: Geography

+Location

 Located between 112'46'~113°02' east longitude and 34°59'~35°18' north latitude, Qinyang which lies in the northwest of Henan Province occupies a total area of 623.5 square kilometers.
 It was beside the Yellow River in the late 19th century, but the river's floods have since moved it further south.
 Qinyang is now located along the Zhan (湛河, Zhànhé), a tributary of the Yellow River.
 A part of the Taihang Mountains called the Shennong Mountain is in the rural area of Qinyang City.
 The southeast of Qinyang City is 128 kilometers away from Zhengzhou, the provincial capital, 90 kilometers away from Luoyang in the east and 36 kilometers away from Jiaozuo in the east.